What to know about sudden rebel gains in Syria’s 13-year war and why it matters - WTOP News

 The U.S. and U.N. have long designated the opposition force leading the attack at Aleppo — Hayat Tahrir al-Sham, known by its initials HTS — as a terrorist organization.

-Its leader, Abu Mohammed al-Golani, emerged as the leader of al-Qaida’s Syria branch in 2011, in the first months of Syria’s war.
-His fight was an unwelcome intervention to many in Syria’s opposition, who hoped to keep the fight against Assad’s brutal rule untainted by violent extremism.
+Abu Mohammed al-Golani emerged as the leader of al-Qaida’s Syria branch in 2011, in the first months of Syria’s war.
+It was an unwelcome intervention to many in Syria’s opposition, who hoped to keep the fight against Assad’s brutal rule untainted by violent extremism.

-Golani early on claimed responsibility for deadly bombings, pledged to attack Western forces and sent religious police to enforce modest dress by women.
+Golani and his group early on claimed responsibility for deadly bombings, pledged to attack Western forces, confiscated property from religious minorities and sent religious police to enforce modest dress by women.

-Golani has sought to remake himself in recent years.
-He renounced his al-Qaida ties in 2016.
-He’s disbanded his religious police force, cracked down on extremist groups in his territory, and portrayed himself as a protector of other religions.
+Golani and HTS have sought to remake themselves in recent years, focusing on promoting civilian government in their territory as well as military action, researcher Aaron Zelin noted.
+His group broke ties with al-Qaida in 2016.
+Golani cracked down on some extremist groups in his territory, and increasingly portrays himself as a protector of other religions.
 That includes last year allowing the first Christian Mass in the city of Idlib in years.

+By 2018, the Trump administration acknowledged it was no longer directly targeting Golani, Zelin said.
+But HTS has allowed some wanted armed groups to continue to operate on its territory, and shot at U.S. special forces at least as recently as 2022, he said.

 What’s the history of Aleppo in the war?